Documentation Index

 - Review sync logs for specific error messages

-- Disable and re-enable the connector to re-authenticate
+- OAuth tokens may expire per Atlassian’s policies; disable and re-enable the connector to re-authenticate

 - Check if the OAuth app is still active in Developer Console